GoogleCloudPlatform/gke-migration-to-containers/README-QWIKLABS.md

 apprunn+ 21662  0.0  3.9  69868 24032 ?
 S    Mar20   0:05 /usr/bin/python /usr/local/bin/gunicorn --bind 0.0.0.0:8080 prime-flask-server
 ```

-Jump onto the [Container-Optimized OS (COS)](https://cloud.google.com/container-optimized-os/).
+Jump onto the [Container-Optimized OS (COS)](https://cloud.google.com/container-optimized-os/) machine, `cos-vm`, where we have docker running the container.
 COS is an optimized operating system with small OS footprint, which is part of what makes it secure to run container workloads.
 It has cloud-init and has Docker runt time preinstalled.
 This system on its own could be great to run several containers that did not need to be run on a platform that provided higher levels of reliability.

 ```bash
 gcloud compute ssh cos-vm --zone us-west1-c